1 Language Models: What and Why

 The most basic for a language model is to output likelihood scores for word sequences, as we stated previously.
 But there is an additional use for them: predicting the next word in a sentence.

-The two ways to use—or perform inference with—a trained language model are therefore: (a) assign a score that measures the likelihood of a sequence of words and (b) predict the most likely next word in a sentence, based on the previous words.
+The two ways to use—or perform inference with—a trained language model are therefore: (a) calculate the likelihood score for an arbitrary input sequence and (b) predict the most likely next word in a sentence, based on the previous words.
 These are two simple and seemingly uninteresting applications, but they will unlock surprising outcomes as we’ll see in the next sections.
 Figure 1.2 shows examples for both uses, side-by-side:

 It may not be immediately obvious but these use cases are two sides of the same coin: if you have a trained LM trained to calculate the likelihood score, it is easy to use it to predict or guess what the next word in a sentence will be.
 This is because you can brute force your way into the solution by scoring every possible word in the vocabulary and picking the option with the highest score! (see Figure 1.2, right side).